 |Go to Cardinal 10 Warranty Registration|

-The manufacturer warrants that the Cardinal 10 Surface Protection will remain water repellent for a period of ten years from the date of the receipt provided by your installer.
-This warranty extends only to the original owner/end user and for personal household use only.
-This warranty is non-transferrable.
-Additional limitations may apply for commercial use.
+The manufacturer warrants that the Cardinal 10 Surface Protection will remain water repellent to an easy-clean level, on clean glass for a period of 10 years from the date of the receipt provided by your installer.

 Visible streaking or swirling patterns may appear on the glass when the glass is steamed up.
 This is a normal occurrence and does not affect the performance of the surface protection.
 It is not visible when the shower is dry and not in use.

 No the coating is only 2 molecules thick and is invisible.
 It’s pretty much 1/1000th the size of a human hair to put that in perspective!

 No the product is permanent and can only be removed by abrasives or extreme alkalis.
 Normal cleaning over 10 years will not significantly affect the treatment, or remove the easy clean ability.

 No. The only things that will damage the treatment are abrasives like water spot removers, or extreme alkalis.

 No, the treatment is optically clear.
 In cases where the treatment has been removed by a prohibited substance you will simply notice the water is not beading in that area.